 If staff have such concerns; these should be raised to the Headteacher following the guidance laid out in the whistleblowing policy.

-If staff feel unable to raise concerns with the school directly; they can contact NSPCC Whistleblowing Advice Line or contact the LA using the details outlined in the Whistle Blowing Policy.
+If staff feel unable to raise concerns with the school directly; they can contact NSPCC Whistleblowing Advice Line.

 Record Keeping and Information Security